Noah Slee Reaches Back To His Tongan 'Otherland'

 "Tonga's actually pretty backward in a lot of things: There's this mixture of really strict Christian values, but then they're still practicing old methods, too.
 Growing up in this environment, it was tough being gay; it was hard to accept myself," he says.
 "My brothers all played rugby and I was always the last to be picked."

 Eventually, he packed his bags for Berlin.
 He wrote the song "Sunrise" after "too many long nights" there, caught up in the intensity of the city's music and nightlife.
 "Sunrise" proved an awakening of sorts: Slee says he realized he'd distanced himself from a culture that, in some ways, understood him best.
-Now, he hopes he can inspire kids feeling the same conflicts.

-"I'm hoping there's some young kid out there in like New Zealand that's like, 'Yeah, that's my dude,' " Slee says.
-"It's time."
+The album that resulted from these experiences is a collection of his stories — "and what I want people to take away from it is, you know, tell your story. "